 Let’s say you invest $500 into your chosen trader, who then opens a buy order on EUR/USD at 1.073.
-The trader further risks 5% of their capital with a leverage of 1:50.
-As soon as they open that position, your account will also place a buy order with the same exact position.
+The trader further risks 5% of their capital with leverage of 1:50.
+As soon as they open that position, your account will also place a buy order with the same position.

 In other words, you’ll open a buy order of EUR/USD at 5% of your capital, which equates to $25 (5/100 x $500).

 Now, assume that a few hours later, your chosen trader closes their position at 1.104 – a 3% gain.
 On your stake of $25, you’ll have made a profit of $0.75.
-But since your strategy provider leveraged 1:50 (which means you also had a leverage of the same), your total profit from your trade will amount to $37.5.
+But since your strategy provider leveraged 1:50 (which means you also had the leverage of the same), your total profit from your trade will amount to $37.5.

 Just like that, you’ll have actively traded forex without breaking any sweat.
 Your chosen trader might decide to open 10 or more positions within the week and your account will copy all of them.

 Whenever they make a profit, so do you.
-The difference is that you’ll be doing it without any skills, experience or market analyses.
+The difference is that you’ll be doing it without any skills, experience, or market analyses.
 Your chosen trader will be making those crucial decisions on your behalf from a knowledgeable and experienced point.